srvk/DiViMe/README.md

 Finally, if no parameter is provided, the system will default to ldc_sad.

-5. If you have some annotations that you have made, you probably want to know how well our tools did - how close they were to your hard-earned human annotations.
-To find out, type a command like the one below, being careful to type the diarization tool name instead of <DiarTOOLNAME>:
+6. If you have some annotations that you have made, you probably want to know how well our tools did - how close they were to your hard-earned human annotations.
+To find out, type a command like the one below:

 `$ vagrant ssh -c "tools/eval.sh data/ noisemes"`

 Notice there are 2 parameters provided to the evaluation suite.
 The first parameter tells the system which folder to analyze (in this case, the whole data/ folder).
 The second parameter indicates which tool's output to evaluate (in this case, noisemes).
 The system will use the .rttm annotations if they exist; or the .eaf ones if the former are missing; or the .textgrid of neither .rttm nor .eaf are found.

-6. Last but not least, you should **remember to halt the virtual machine**.
+7. Last but not least, you should **remember to halt the virtual machine**.
 If you don't, it will continue running in the background, taking up useful resources!
 To do so, simply navigate to the DiViMe folder on your terminal and type in:

 `$ vagrant halt`